Bandits with Mean Bounds: Global Under-exploration for Stochastic Multi-armed Bandits with Mean Bounds

-~~~~\textbf{1.
-Lower Bounds:} From our results and discussions above, we see that the lower bounds for Structured Bandits~\citep{combes2017minimal} do not apply in our setting and thus, the problem of lower bounds for our setting serves as an important avenue for future work.
+\textbf{Regret Upper Bounds: GLUE vs Existing Algorithms:} We compare the regret upper bound of GLUE to a slew of baselines in Table \ref{table: GLUE vs others}.
+Here, B-UCB is the clipped version of the vanilla UCB algorithm of \cite{auer2002finite}.
+It is equivalent to using GLUE with $\psi_k = 0.25$, the worst-case subgaussian factor for each arm $k$.
+Further, $d(p,q) = p\log\left(\nicefrac{p}{q}\right) + (1-p)\log\left(\nicefrac{(1-p)}{(1-q)}\right)$ is the Bernoulli Kullback-Liebler divergence.

+The vanilla UCB and KL-UCB algorithms do not display meta-pruning as they do not use the mean bounds.
+The regret bound of OSSB in \cite{combes2017minimal} matches that of B-KL-UCB for Bernoulli rewards (see Appendix \ref{apx: OSSB opt solution}) and is optimal.

+The UCB, B-UCB and GLUE algorithms require $\mathcal{O}(K_0)$ compute per iteration in the worst-case (when no arms are pruned).
+KL-UCB, B-KL-UCB (and OSSB for Bernoulli rewards) require $\mathcal{O}(\alpha_{opt} K_0)$ computational complexity, with $\alpha_{opt}$ the cost of solving the index optimization problem for each arm.

-\textbf{2.
-Uncertain mean bounds:} Our focus in this work has been the case when the provided mean bounds hold with probability $1$.
+\textbf{Uncertain mean bounds:} Our focus in this work has been the case when the provided mean bounds hold with probability $1$.
 The immediate follow-up would be the case where these bounds only hold for each arm $k$ with some probability $p_k<1$.
 Practically, such settings occur when we are given historical data about plays from each arm (this is the setting studied in \cite{shivaswamy2012multi}).
-In this case, we can readily translate our any-time regret analysis to a horizon-dependent bound as follows: \begin{corollary} If $\mu_k\in [l_k,u_k]$ with probability $(1- p_k)$ for each arm $k\in [K]$, then, GLUE presents regret as in Theorem 1 with an additional regret of $n\sum_{k\in [K]}p_k$ by time $n$. \end{corollary} If we know the horizon to be $T$ and each arm is observed $\mathcal{O}(\log T)$ times in the provided history, using standard Chernoff-type arguments, we easily see that $\sum_{k\in[K]} p_k = O(1/T)$.
-Thus, the additional regret incurred by time $T$ is simply a constant.
-However, the cases when the number of samples for an arm are \emph{sub-logarithmic} in the horizon and that with an \emph{unknown horizon} are left open.
+The following corollary gives a horizon-dependent regret bound for GLUE in this case.